UniversalDependencies/UD_Gwichin-TueCL/README.md

 # Summary

-UD_Gwichin-TueCL is a small treebank of Alaskan Gwich'in, an Athabascan language, based on material located in the Alaska Native Language Archive.
+UD_Gwichin-TueCL is a small treebank of Alaskan Gwich'in, an endangered Athabascan language, based on material located in the Alaska Native Language Archive.

 # Introduction